-- Disconnect the vertical element wire from the coax center connection or unun. - 2.
+- 1. Disconnect the wire element from the coax center connection or Alpha Match. - 2.
 Carefully lift the antenna off of the ground mount and gently lower it to the ground. - 3.
-Remove the black plastic end cap ring from the base tube and insert the rubber center piece back into the ring we will put this cap back on in a few steps, so put this into your pocket for now. - 4.
+Insert the rubber center piece back onto the antenna. - 4.
 Carefully bend and push the connector end of the vertical element wire back through the exit hole and into the base tube. - 5.
-Slide ALL tube rings off of the fiberglass sections and put them in a zip lock bag for future use. - 6.
 Now, collapse the antenna sections.
-Hold the base tube firmly in one hand and grab and twist the section above the base tube while pushing it toward the base tube until the tube collapses into the base tube. - 7.
-Before collapsing any other sections, pull the vertical element wire out of the bottom of the base tube.
+Hold the base tube firmly in one hand and grab and twist the section above the base tube while pushing it toward the base tube until the tube collapses into the base tube. - 6.
+Before collapsing any other sections, pull the vertical element wire out of the bottom of the base tube. - 7.

-- 8. Thread the wire through the small hole in the end cap center piece and then screw the bottom end cap back onto the base tube. - 9.
 Stay at the base tube and collapse the remaining antenna sections one-by-one by twisting and pushing them into the base tube.